brandonscholet/WTFNoPauseVMWare/README.md

 ## Why This Repository Exists

-**"VMWare, Why You No Pause Automatically during Unexpected Events?"**
+**"VMWare Workstation, Why You No Pause Automatically during Unexpected Events?"**

 Why is such a basic feature is not included in their virtualization software.
 This script fixes that.